Learning to traverse convective flows at moderate to high Rayleigh numbers: Abstract

 \section{Abstract}

-We study the navigation of a self-propelled inertial particle in two-dimensional Rayleigh--B\'enard convection at Prandtl number $Pr = 0.71$ and cell aspect ratio $\Gamma = 4$ for Rayleigh numbers $Ra$ ranging from $10^{7}$ to $10^{11}$.
-A reinforcement-learning (RL) controller selects the propulsive acceleration, subject to an upper bound $\mathcal{A}_{\max}$, to achieve a prescribed horizontal displacement.
-We find that the success rate increases abruptly with $\mathcal{A}_{\max}$ at moderate $Ra$, whereas at higher $Ra$ the transition becomes more gradual and shifts to larger $\mathcal{A}_{\max}$.
-Moreover, although the completion time increases with $Ra$, the propulsion energy required for successful traversal decreases.
-Proper orthogonal decomposition (POD) reveals that these performance differences arise from reorganisation of the carrier flow.
-At moderate $Ra$, the dominant large-scale circulation partitions the domain through robust transport barriers, requiring a finite thrust surplus to cross them; at higher $Ra$, energy is distributed across many modes, the barriers fragment, and transient plume-assisted pathways emerge.
+We study the navigation of a self-propelled inertial particle in two-dimensional Rayleigh--B\'enard convection at Prandtl number \(Pr=0.71\) and cell aspect ratio \(\Gamma=4\) for Rayleigh numbers \(Ra\) ranging from \(10^7\) to \(10^{11}\).
+A reinforcement-learning (RL) controller selects the propulsive acceleration, subject to an upper bound \(\mathcal{A}_{\max}\), to achieve a prescribed horizontal displacement.
+We find that the success rate increases abruptly with \(\mathcal{A}_{\max}\) at moderate \(Ra\), whereas at higher \(Ra\) the transition becomes more gradual and shifts to larger \(\mathcal{A}_{\max}\).
+Moreover, although the completion time increases with \(Ra\), the propulsion energy required for successful traversal decreases.
+Proper orthogonal decomposition indicates that these performance differences are associated with reorganisation of the carrier flow.
+At moderate \(Ra\), the dominant large-scale circulation partitions the domain through persistent transport barriers, requiring a finite thrust surplus to cross them; at higher \(Ra\), energy is distributed across many modes, the barriers fragment and transient plume-assisted pathways emerge.
 Compared with a constant-heading baseline, the learned policy aligns with local currents and consumes significantly less energy.
-Lagrangian coherent structure (LCS) analysis further shows that the RL agent inherently learns to cross repelling barriers and surf along attracting pathways.
-Finally, by mapping these behaviours onto the local Eulerian flow topology using Voronoi tessellation and the $Q$-criterion, we distil an interpretable, physics-based heuristic strategy that achieves robust navigability.
-These results connect turbulent-flow organisation with autonomous navigation under bounded actuation.
+Lagrangian coherent structure analysis further suggests that the RL agent tends to cross repelling barriers and surf along attracting pathways.
+Finally, by mapping these behaviours onto the local Eulerian flow topology using Voronoi tessellation and the \(Q\)-criterion, we distil an interpretable, physics-based heuristic strategy that retains robust navigability.
+These results connect turbulent-flow organisation with autonomous navigation under bounded actuation. \footnote{ This article may be downloaded for personal use only.
+Any other use requires prior permission of the author and Cambridge University Press.
+This article appeared in Xu \emph{et al.}, J. Fluid Mech. \textbf{1039}, A18 (2026) and may be found at \url{https://doi.org/10.1017/jfm.2026.11802}. }